 Course Number: 95-852

-The participants will have a chance to gain and solidify knowledge of the most important contemporary methods of analytics, and to develop understanding of practical applicability of studied technologies in a variety of business scenarios.
-The students will learn how to formulate analytic tasks in support of business objectives, how to define successful projects, and how to evaluate utility of existing and potential applications of discussed technologies in practice.
+Applied Data Science aims to achieve two main goals.
+The first is to optimize the efficiency of decision making by human managers.
+The second is to maximize the utilization of available data, so that no important clue is ever missed.
+This course aims at building expertize required to achieve those goals in practice.
+Students will have the opportunity to gain and solidify knowledge of the most important contemporary methods of Data Science, and to develop understanding of practical applicability of the studied topics in business scenarios.
+They will be able learn how to formulate analytic tasks in support of business objectives, how to define successful analytic projects, and how to evaluate utility of existing and potential applications of the discussed technologies in practice.

 95-791 Data Mining I 6 Credits